Executive Leadership Team

 Peggy has served as an advocate for people with disabilities for more than 40 years and has presented often at conferences and technical workshops, particularly on emerging practices that are used at Monarch.
 She is a founding board member of the North Carolina Providers Council and past president of the National Conference of Executives of the Arc.
 Additionally, Peggy was appointed to the N.C.
 Department of Health and Human Services Waiver Advisory Committee (DWAC) and has been appointed twice to the N.C.
 Commission on Mental Health, Developmental Disabilities, and Substance Abuse Services.
 She is also a board member of the N.C.
 Council of Developmental Disabilities, also appointed twice by the Governor.
 Peggy is a past member and officer of the Board of Directors for the National Alliance on Mental Illness (NAMI) North Carolina and former member of the Benchmarks’ Board of Trustees.

-In addition to her career, Peggy is married to Bob and mother to seven adult children, grandmother to ten and wife to Bob.
+In addition to her career, Peggy is mother to seven adult children, grandmother to ten and wife to Bob.
 For more than twenty years, the couple has fostered children with and without disabilities.
-A servant leader, Peggy is heavily involved within her community and church.
+A servant leader, Peggy continues to provide community service in many ways.
 For fun, she serves as an adjunct faculty member at Wingate University in the doctoral program for Occupational Therapy and at Pfeiffer University in the masters’ program for Occupational Therapy.
-In her spare time, she enjoys family, needlepoint, knitting, reading and traveling.
+In her spare time, she enjoys needlepoint, knitting, reading and traveling.

 Executive Vice President/ Chief Administrative Officer

 She is a 1993 graduate of Appalachian State University, and holds a Bachelor of Science Degree in Communications Media with a Minor in Management.
 In 1999, Terri was also awarded her National Society of Human Resource Management Certification.
 This was accomplished by showing competencies in all areas of human resource management including employee relations, risk management, strategic planning and workforce planning.
 Terri has been employed with Monarch since 1993.
 She and her husband Matt live in Salisbury.